chrisrosen1/DH-101-Starter-Repository/makes/week05.md

 - Loop structure
 - Overall concept and interpretation
 -
-- Tools used: ChatGPT Image Generator
-- AI prompts (summary): Frame 1 Prompt
+- AI prompts (summary):
+-
-Create a minimalist image of one small white dog sitting in the center of a plain light gray background.
+Frame 1 Prompt: Create a minimalist image of one small white dog sitting in the center of a plain light gray background.
 The dog should face forward with a neutral expression.
 Simple composition.
 Clean lighting.
 Keep this exact same dog design in all images.

-Frame 2 Prompt
-Create the exact same minimalist image of the small white dog on the plain light gray background.
+Frame 2 Prompt: Create the exact same minimalist image of the small white dog on the plain light gray background.
 Now add a second identical copy of the dog next to the first one.
 Keep spacing even and composition clean.
 The dogs must look identical.

-Frame 3 Prompt
-Create the exact same minimalist image, but now the background is filled with many identical copies of the same small white dog, evenly spaced in a grid pattern.
+Frame 3 Prompt: Create the exact same minimalist image, but now the background is filled with many identical copies of the same small white dog, evenly spaced in a grid pattern.
 All dogs must look exactly the same.

-Frame 4 Prompt (Loop Reset)
-Create the original minimalist image again with only one small white dog centered on the plain light gray background.
+Frame 4 Prompt (Loop Reset): Create the original minimalist image again with only one small white dog centered on the plain light gray background.
 Same lighting and composition as frame 1.
-- What AI generated: All dog images used in the four frames.
-- What you changed or decided: I decided how many dogs would appear in each frame.
-I arranged the images in sequence.
-I controlled the timing and created the looping structure.